pharo-vcs/iceberg/README.md

 ```

 *NOTE: you need to update iceberg in a NEW image, otherwise there will be obsolete repositories around.*

-## FAQ

-***Q.** Image seems freeze when doing a clone of a repository.*
-**A.** This is because operation is taking time and Iceberg still does not shows feedback properly.
-You just need to be patient :)

-***Q.** Image freezes when cloning/commiting and there is nothing I can do to fix it.
-I used HTTPS protocol to do the clone.*
-**A.** There is a known bug around HTTPS and the get of credentials.
-We will fix this, but while waiting for the fix, you can workaround the problem by:
-- Adding your credentials **before** doing any operation (go to `System Settings/Tools/Software Configuration Management/Iceberg/Plain credentials`)
-- Just using SSH protocol (but that option is not so easy on Windows).

-***Q.** I installed iceberg and try to clone a project, but I'm getting "LGit_GIT_ERROR no ssh-agent suitable credentials found" error message.*
-**A.** For the moment, iceberg SSH support for iceberg just handles SSH/ssh-agent.
-You can fix this problem two ways:
-- In command line, run this: `ssh-add ~/.ssh/id_rsa` (macOS users may prefer to execute this: `ssh-add -K ~/.ssh/id_rsa`)
-- Go to iceberg settings `System Settings/Tools/Software Configuration Management/Iceberg/Use custom SSH keys` and add there the path to your `id_rsa.pub` and `id_rsa` files.

-***Q.** I'm on linux and when I want to commit I have this message: "LGit_GIT_ERROR: no error message set by libgit2."*
-**A.** Iceberg for Pharo6 on Linux requires a different version of the VM than the one that is provided by
-default (this **will** be the default on Pharo7).
-To get this VM, the easiest way is to execute `curl get.pharo.org/vmT60 | bash`.

-***Q.** I'm using a server with an alternate SSH port and I'm receiving "connection timeout" when I'm trying to clone.*
-**A.** You need to use an different url format than default one (the one that is proposed in most sites).
-You need an url as this one: ` ssh://git@url:port/team/project.git`

 ## 5 minutes tutorial
 ### Clone a repository